 - 9. HMG recognises the need for certainty and stability in TfL's pipeline of capital investment.
 HMG is therefore willing to support in the short and medium term, through extraordinary grant funding, plus capital investment in renewals and enhancements.
 HMG is willing to consider a longer-term capital settlement for TfL from the start of FY22-23 for a period of 1-3 years.
-This will be on the condition that TfL provides detailed information and data about its capital support to you by 24 March 2022.
+This will be on the condition that TfL provides detailed information and data about its capital investment plans that demonstrate prudence.
+We will provide an outline proposal for capital support to you by 24 March 2022.
 We expect this process to be completed by the end of the current financial year and with the full collaboration of TfL in order to evidence the need for additional funding.
 A working group comprising DfT, HMT, TfL and GLA will meet weekly to discuss progress and to identify shared capital priorities to be addressed by the capital settlement and delivered in the longer term. - 10.
 In addition to the workstreams outlined in paragraph 7, once TfL achieves financial sustainability, HMG expects TfL to take measures to ensure it enjoys long-term financial health such that it remains financially sustainable.
 Building on the joint review delivered under the previous extraordinary funding agreement which explored possible options for long-term funding reform, HMG will consider if the benefits of an updated funding framework between HMG and TfL, which should drive greater value for money, accountability and assurance, are sufficiently evidenced to warrant further work.